Bobby Wills: Artistry

 Wills' music is stylistically diverse – while it's rooted in a classic country sound, some of his tracks have rock influences, some have more of a funk appeal, and others are reminiscent of 70's and 80's country crossovers.
 Wills cites Garth Brooks, George Strait, Keith Whitley, Waylon Jennings, Lefty Frizzel, and Merle Haggard among his musical influences.
 He believes he got his passion for country music from his adoptive father, who was a big country music fan and listened to country music frequently at home while Wills was growing up.

 Philanthropy

 Wills is a committed humanitarian who acts as an Ambassador for the Adoption Council of Canada.
 He also supports the Canadian Museum for Human Rights, and during the 2014 Golden Globe awards weekend, he gave a charitable performance at the Oh Canada Cocktail Party to support the Friends of the Canadian Museum for Human Rights.

 Personal life

 Wills currently lives in Calgary with his wife and children.
+He is the founder of the country music label Willing Records, distributed by Universal Music Canada.